roopam-joshi-au26/Devops-Installation/Readme.md

 sudo mv /tmp/eksctl /usr/local/bin
 eksctl version
 Output:
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-12.png)

 Step 4: Create an IAM Role and attach it to the EC2 instance IAM user should have access to IAM, EC2, and CloudFormation Go to your AWS console and search for IAM.
 Under Access management, Select Roles and then click on Create role:
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-13.png)

 On the next screen, we will select the EC2 service and click on Next:
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-14.png)

 As mentioned earlier we need to provide the IAM user access to EC2, Cloudformation, and IAM, however, for the sake of this demo, we will provide full Administrative Access to the User(which is recommended in real-world scenarios):
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-15.png)

 On the next page, provide the name of your role and finally click on Create Role to proceed:
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-16.png)

 After creating the role we need to add this role to our Bootstrap EC2 Instance:
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-17.png)

 Select the role and click on Update IAM role as shown below:
-Press enter or click to view image in full size

  ![alt text](Kubernetes%20Cluster%20Setup%20on%20Amazon%20(EKS)/image-18.png)